riceissa/issarice.com/wiki/github-punch-card-exploration.md

 -   Dotfiles repositories are all over the place, which I suppose makes sense because they are generally created by individuals and commits are made whenever convenient.
+-   vimtex looks like an "evening project" that the author works on after work, but I don't know enough about the project to know if this is true.

 # Acknowledgments